wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.9 =
+* Bug fix in style customization.
+Please review 'Express Yourself' template setting if there was an issue with the subscribe button location.

 = 1.2.8 =
 * Cosmetic changes to front end display.
 No action is required after update.